castorini/daam/README.md

 Our [documentation](https://castorini.github.io/daam/) is hosted by GitHub pages.
 See [1littlecoder's video](https://www.youtube.com/watch?v=J2WtkA1Xfew) for a code demonstration and Colab notebook of DAAM.

+## Getting Started
+First, install [PyTorch](https://pytorch.org) for your platform.
+Then, install DAAM with `pip install daam`, unless you want an editable version of the library, in which case do `git clone https://github.com/castorini/daam && pip install -e daam`.
+Finally, login using `huggingface-cli login` to get many stable diffusion models -- you'll need to get a token at [HuggingFace.co](https://huggingface.co/).

+## Running the Website Demo
+Simply run `daam-demo` in a shell and navigate to http://localhost:8080.
+The same demo as the one on HuggingFace Spaces will show up.

 ## Using DAAM as a CLI Utility
 DAAM comes with a simple generation script for people who want to quickly try it out.
-First, install [PyTorch](https://pytorch.org) for your platform.
-Then, install DAAM with `pip install daam`.
-Next, login using `huggingface-cli login` to get many stable diffusion models -- you'll need to get a token at [HuggingFace.co](https://huggingface.co/).
-Now, try running
+Try running
 ```bash
 $ mkdir -p daam-test && cd daam-test
 $ daam "A dog running across the field."